edward-burn/CodingWithOmop/README.md

 7) Review the results - would you make any changes to your definition based on your results?

 ### A.2.
 Write custom code to characterise a cohort
 The aim here is to prepare some code in an R project to further characterise patients in a cohort in a results table in the omop cdm (taking them to be in the standard cohort table format - whether creator by CohortGenerator or otherwise).
-For example, this could code could be to produce a table 1 based on characteristics relative to cohort start date (e.g. age, sex, prior observation time, etc), or it could be a figure like a histogram (e.g. age at cohort entry, time between cohort start and end date, etc).
+For example, this code could be to produce a table 1 based on characteristics relative to cohort start date (e.g. age, sex, prior observation time, etc), or it could be a figure like a histogram (e.g. age at cohort entry, time between cohort start and end date, etc).

 Steps:
 1) Develop the code yourself (if you don't have access to a live database, you could do this with Eunomia https://github.com/OHDSI/Eunomia)